Kaillus/UBC-CPSC221-floodfill-compression/README.md

-# UBC-CPSC221-floodfill-compression
-BFS/DFS flood-fill algorithm and QuadTree compression algorithm.
+# BFS/DFS flood-fill and QuadTree compression algorithms

 Assignments made for CPSC 221 at the University of British Columbia for the first winter term of 2019 (September-December 2019).
 Development was between October and November 2019.